-Where the facts of the case are clear-cut, the Domestic Bursar will write to you with her decision.
+Where the facts of the case are clear-cut, the Domestic Bursar will write to you with their decision.
 If the facts are not clear-cut, the Domestic Bursar will invite you to a meeting at which you will be given an opportunity to explain what has happened and to identify any mitigating circumstances.
-The Domestic Bursar may confer with others (including College staff and subject Tutors) at her discretion.
-She will write to you as soon as possible to inform you of her decision.
+The Domestic Bursar may confer with others (including College staff and subject tutors) at their discretion.
+They will write to you as soon as possible to inform you of their decision.

-If you think that the penalty imposed by the Domestic Bursar is unduly harsh, you may ask her to reconsider.
+If you think that the penalty imposed by the Domestic Bursar is unduly harsh, you may ask them to reconsider.
 You may write to the Domestic Bursar outlining any mitigating factors you think are applicable in your case.
 Where these mitigating factors include medical evidence, you must submit a report from a qualified medical practitioner.
-The Domestic Bursar will write back to you as soon as possible with her decision.
+The Domestic Bursar will write back to you as soon as possible with their decision.